Nukesor/pueue/README.md

 ### ZSH Completion

 If you use zsh, place `_pueue` in a folder, that is contained in your `FPATH` environment variable.
 This script will be propably added to zsh-users/zsh-completions, when it is finished.

+## Libraries used

+Regards to Robpol86 for providing the awesome `terminaltables` and `colorclass` libraries.
+And thanks to thesharp for the extremly usefull `daemonize` library.